 \subsection{Online RNN Classification}

-The online version of the system is similar architecture wise to the baseline offline model with the exception that each input time-step has a corresponding output.
-The network is referred to as online, since it can process arbitary length sequences with sequences of multiple intent labels both during training and testing.
+The online version of the system is similar architecture wise to the offline model with the exception that each input time-step has a corresponding output.
+The network is referred to as online, since it can process arbitrary length sequences with sequences of multiple intent labels both during training and testing.
 The system is trained with input sequences comprising multiple sentences/utterances which possibly map to a sequence of multiple different intents.
-During training, since each utterance has a single label, we mask the loss function to compute the loss only over the utterance boundaries.
-The loss function is given by:
+During training, since each utterance has a single label, we mask the loss function to compute only at utterance boundaries.
+The loss function is:

-where $t$ is the time-step, $T$ is the sequence length, $I_{EOS}$ is the indicator function which is 1 for oracle EOS and 0 otherwise, $c$ is the intent class, $C$ is the total number of intent classes, $y_{o,c}$ is the indicator function which is 1 if the observation $o$ belongs to class $c$ and 0 otherwise, and $p(\hat{y}_{o,c})$ is the softmax probability prediction for observation $o$ and class $c$.
-The latency of the online system is pictured in Figure~\ref{fig:timeline}.D.
+where $t$ is the time-step, $T$ is the sequence length, $I_{EOS}$ is the indicator function which is 1 for oracle EOS, $c$ is the intent class, $C$ is the total number of intent classes, $y_{o,c}$ is the indicator function which is 1 if the observation $o$ belongs to class $c$, and $p(\hat{y}_{o,c})$ is the softmax probability prediction.
+The latency of the online system is pictured in Fig~\ref{fig:timeline}.D.